iqbalzayn01/tailwind-webpack-boilerplate/README.md

 rm -rf .git
 ```

-## Instalation
+## Installation

-Clone this repo and npm install
+1. Open the terminal or command prompt.
+2. Type the following command and press Enter:

 ```
 npm install